NaosaikaDevelopment/LAPAI_Project_Experimental/README.md

 If the memory or conversation goes to the active prompt relation = 1.0

-after >3min relation -= 0.005 (still hardcoded for compability issue, in case you want to change, you can change it by yourself)
+after >3min relation -= 0.005 (still hardcoded for compability issue, in case you want to change, you can change it by yourself) (MainCore/core/promptmanager.py : 115 _relation())
 so:
 ```
 PROMPT RELATION